tableau/connector-plugin-sdk/packaging/README.md

-                        path of logging output --validate_only       runs package validation steps only -d DEST, --dest DEST  destination folder for packaged connector -n NAME, --name NAME  name of the packaged connector
+                        path of logging output --validate_only       runs package validation steps only -d DEST, --dest DEST  destination folder for packaged connector
 ```

 ## Development